-The Biosecurity Program is focused on global risk analysis, detection, prevention, mitigation, response and control of emerging infectious diseases and bioterrorism.
-We conduct research on emerging infectious diseases, rapid epidemic surveillance, field response, bioterrorism, bio-intelligence, and health security in a changing biotechnology landscape.
+The Biosecurity Program is focused on global risk analysis, detection, prevention, mitigation, response and control of emerging infectious diseases, pandemics and bioterrorism.
+We conduct research on emerging infectious diseases, rapid epidemic surveillance, field response, epidemics, pandemics, bioterrorism, bio-intelligence, and health security in a changing biotechnology landscape.
+Areas of focus include influenza, COVID-19, pneumococcal disease, herpes zoster, Ebola, MERS CoV and measles.
+The transmission dynamics of respiratory aerosols is a focus of our aerobiology laboratory.
 We research the rapid detection and prevention of these threats.
-Our research includes prevention by both pharmaceutical and non-pharmaceutical means such as personal protective equipment and vaccines.
-The program engages widely with stakeholders from all disciplines involved in large scale epidemic response, such as health, field epidemiology, emergency management, defence, law enforcement, legal and ethics experts.
+Our research includes prevention by both pharmaceutical and non-pharmaceutical means such as personal protective equipment (masks and N95s) and vaccines.
+The program engages widely with stakeholders from all disciplines involved in large scale epidemic response, such as health, field epidemiology, pharmaceutical industry, emergency management, defence, law enforcement, legal and ethics experts.